kevinmcdermott062/bio812/README.md

       ** Undo with: git revert <SHA>

     * Fix the last commit message
-   Scenario: You just typo'd the last commit message, you did git commit -m "Fxies bug #42" but before git push you realized        that really should say "Fixes bug #42".
+      Scenario: You just typo'd the last commit message, you did git commit -m "Fxies bug #42" but before git push you realize        that really should say "Fixes bug #42".

    ** Undo with: git commit --amend or git commit --amend -m "Fixes bug #42"